CLIP-RT: Learning Language-Conditioned Robotic Policies from Natural Language Supervision

 Acknowledgements

-This work was partly supported by the IITP (RS-2021-II212068-AIHub/10%, RS-2021-II211343-GSAI/20%, 2022-0-00951-LBA/20%, 2022-0-00953-PICA/20%) and NRF (RS-2024-00353991/20%, RS-2023-00274280/10%) grant funded by the Korean government.
+This work was partly supported by the IITP (RS-2021-II212068-AIHub/10%, RS-2021-II211343-GSAI/15%, RS-2022-II220951-LBA/15%, RS-2022-II220953-PICA/15%), NRF (RS-2024-00353991-SPARC/15%, RS-2023-00274280-HEI/10%), KEIT (RS-2024-00423940/10%), and Gwangju Metropolitan City (Artificial intelligence industrial convergence cluster development project/10%) grant funded by the Korean government.